ananyasaxenaaa23/T20_WorldCup_Analysis/README.md

 ## Data Overview
-The data has been taken from the ESPN cricinfo website (https://stats.espncricinfo.com/ci/engine/records/team/match_results.html?id=14450;type=tournament)
+The data has been extracted from the ESPN cricinfo website (https://stats.espncricinfo.com/ci/engine/records/team/match_results.html?id=14450;type=tournament).

+## Framework
+The Framework consists of a few steps.

+## 1. Web Scraping